-What is it and how can the University College of Osteopaths support and help you to comply?
+What is it and how can the University College of Osteopathy support and help you to comply?

-All osteopaths are now subject to new Continuing Professional Development (CPD) regulations that came into force 1st October 2018.
+All osteopaths are now subject to new Continuing Professional Development (CPD) regulations that came into force on 1 October 2018.
 All CPD periods commencing after this date will be in the new format that requires osteopaths to complete 90 hours of CPD over a 3-year period.
-The first osteopaths to start their new CPD scheme are those whose current CPD year ends in December 2018 and by next Autumn (2019) all osteopaths will be part of the new CPD scheme.
+The first osteopaths to start their new CPD scheme are those whose current CPD year ends in December 2018, and by Autumn 2019 all osteopaths will be part of the new CPD scheme.
 Also it is important to remember that whilst you may not be on the new scheme, yet it is still a requirement of your current CPD year to complete 30 hours of CPD of which 15 hours should be learning with others.

-The new CPD scheme encompasses 5 main features:
+The new CPD scheme encompasses five main features:

 - Breadth of practice and the 4 Osteopathic Practice Standards